WHAT IS HANKO?

 WHERE CAN I GET HANKO?

-They sell both ready-made Sanmonban Hanko and other order made Hanko.
-As a foreigner, you need to ask for order made and also need to know how your name is written in Japanese if you want the Hanko in Japanese.
+They sell everything from ready-made Sanmonban Hanko to custom-made hanko.
+If you are a foreigner, you need to ask for a custom-made one.
+Also, if you want a Japanese Hanko, you need to know how your name is written in Japanese.

-You can order Hanko here in this site below.
-We’ll translate your name into Japanese (Hiragana, Katakana or Kanji) and deliver it to you.
+On this site, you can order Hanko from this site below or https://japanese-name-stamp.com.
+We will translate your name into Japanese (Hiragana, Katakana or Kanji) and send it to you.

 HANKO YOU CAN ORDER HERE

-Please pick Hanko you want to order.
-Click the product photo and choose font and case color, and write your desired name to be engraved in Hanko.
+Select the Hanko you wish to order.
+Click on the product photo, select the font and case color, and enter the name you would like engraved on the stamp.